-Please note: This Committee Meeting will be livestreamed via YouTube and recorded and published online via Council's website.
-To those present at the meeting today, by attending this public meeting you are consenting to your image, voice and comments being recorded and published.
+This Council meeting is being streamed live, recorded, and broadcast online via Facebook.

+To those present in the gallery today, by attending or participating in this public meeting you are consenting to your image, voice and comments being recorded and published.

-The Mayor and/or General Manager have the authority to pause the livestream if comments or debate are considered defamatory or otherwise inappropriate for publishing.
-Participants are advised that they may be subject to legal action if they engage in unlawful behaviour or commentary.
+The Mayor and/or General Manager have the authority to pause or terminate the stream if comments or debate are considered defamatory or otherwise inappropriate for publishing.

+Attendees are advised that they may be subject to legal action if they engage in unlawful behaviour or commentary.